TrixxTraxx/LLMLab/README.md

 2. Navigate to the `LLMLab.AppHost` directory.
 3. Run the command `dotnet run`.

-This will start the application, including the Database, server and client.
+This will start the application, including the database, server, and client.

 4. Open your web browser and navigate to `http://localhost:5000` to access the application.

-## Publish the Project
+## Publishing the Project

 To deploy the project, you need to publish the `LLMLab.Server` and `LLMLab.ClientWebServer` projects.